 Then my friend John Reimringer cheered me up.
 He told me that seeking a Polish surname for a character in his novel Vestments, he’d borrowed his neighbor’s, Olchefske.
 After the book was published, he got an email from a woman across the city, asking where he’d gotten the name.
 It’s rare, it turns out, an unusual spelling.
 And it turned out that the woman and his neighbor were long-lost cousins.
 John put them in touch, and thus the two branches of the Olchefske family of St. Paul were reunited.

 Okay, so we take and take and take.
 We mooch and we leach and betray.
 But only to give something back.
 If we’re very lucky, one reader out there will pick up a story and recognize herself.
 If not her soul, if not her secrets, maybe just her name.
 And maybe that will be enough to absolve us.
-If we don’t get sued first.subscribe to Ploughshares?
+If we don’t get sued first.Might we be so bold as to suggest that you subscribe to Ploughshares?